WalletWasabi/WasabiDoc/docs/building-wasabi/Dojo.md

+---
+{
+  "title": "Dojo",
+  "description": "The Dojo is the place where all the many Wasabikas get together and collaborate.
+Here we honor those who have already earned their belts, and celebrate those who get promoted."
+}
+---

 # Dojo

 > Here are the 2 Rules of zkSNACKs-Ryu Karate.
 Rule Number 1: **Wasabi is for defense only.** Rule Number 2: ‘First learn rule number 1.’ - Mr. Miyagi